 “I was called into Coach Bryant’s office suite,” he remembers, “and I had to wait outside his office while he talked on the phone to [Texas coach] Darrell Royal, one legend talking to another; it made me so nervous.
 But then Coach called me in and said he was gonna dress me out for the team, that he was proud of me, that I had worked hard and done a good job.
 It was worth everything I ever did at college to hear Coach Bryant tell me I had done a good job.”

 Palmer never actually saw any action for the Tide varsity, but he graduated in 1977 with a B.S. in Operations Management.
-Twelve years followed working in business in Birmingham, including working for two major engineering firms as a cost engineer, in one of which Palmer received security clearances for work for the federal departments of Defense and Energy.
+Twelve years followed as a financial-side project manager for two major international engineering firms, including one in which Palmer received security clearances for work for the federal departments of Defense and Energy.

 Yet, he says, he felt something was missing.
 Palmer had a radio at his engineering-firm desk, and he would listen at 7 a.m. to conservative Christian leader James Dobson.
 In 1989 he heard Dobson talk about a four-week course in Christian counseling sponsored by Dobson’s Focus on the Family and, despite having no obviously relevant background, he applied, with many hundreds of others, for one of the 25 spots.
 He said he still doesn’t know why his application made the cut, but suddenly he found himself at a conference in California: